SHIELDS FOR LIVING, TOOLS FOR LIFE

-Two Forensic Rehabilitation Meetings will be held by a forensic psychologist pre and post the Cultural Camps.
+Cultural Healing Meetings will be held by a forensic psychologist/and or cultural leader.
 The aim is to increase awareness and understanding of motivations, triggers, patterns and impacts on behaviours, as well as enhance empathy for the other and develop new stories and tools for good lives.

 Making tjilirra is special – it is the spirit of our grandfather inside you.